Most interior design focuses on how a space looks. Some design also talks about how a space feels.

 Physical responses to scale, proportion, enclosure, and openness

 A space may appear visually soft while physiologically keeping the body alert.
+This layer identifies and corrects that mismatch.

 How the space functions within its broader context.